 Next, we’ll look at some fun ways that we can begin to develop our palates and our vocabulary for articulating those nuanced aromas and flavors found in the best specialty coffees.

 Finally, we’ll break down the simple process of tasting coffees so that we can really enjoy all that specialty-grade coffee has to offer.

 Hitting Those Sweet Notes

-- Much greater care is taken in the growing, processing, handling and roasting of specialty coffee throughout the coffee, chain from farm to cup, than it is when processing and handling lower grade commercial coffees.
+- Much greater care is taken in the growing, processing, handling and roasting of specialty coffee throughout the coffee supply chain, from farm to cup, than it is when processing and handling lower grade commercial coffees.

-- Single varietal coffees allow us to taste, identify, articulate and enjoy the unique range of flavors inherent in each type of coffee bean whereas blends of coffees, common in most espresso bars & coffee houses tend to mute the individual characteristics of each type of bean.
+- Single origin varietal coffees allow us to taste, identify, articulate and enjoy the unique range of flavors inherent in each type of coffee bean, whereas blends of coffees, common in the coffee industry and most espresso bars & coffee houses, tend to mute the individual characteristics of each type of bean.

 Your Coffee Journey

 Coffee can, and should, add to the quality and enjoyment of our daily lives.
 Countless numbers of us start our day off with a cup or three of this remarkable brew.
 For many of us, coffee is a daily ritual that gives us time to assimilate to the world and the day ahead.
 Warm and satisfying, our morning cup of coffee can be a time of contemplation or even meditation.

 From the coffee we choose to buy, to the way we prepare it, and even the way we drink it holds much meaning for us and can reflect the quality of our lives as a whole.
 Coffee is one of those few things that can melt barriers and transcend social and financial gaps among the coffee lovers who drink it.
 Whatever our life circumstances happen to be, we can usually find the time and the means to enjoy this small but meaningful pleasure.